craiginiowa/craiginiowa.github.io/_posts/2020-05-08-stylized-us-map-with-css-grid.md

 </div>
 ```

-The `grid-container` forms the grid using `display: grid`, like so:
+The container div uses CSS grid layout, like so:

 ```css
 .grid-container {